openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Wallet

 Entity that receives, stores, presents, and manages Credentials and key material of the End-User.
-There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
+There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the End-User, or by using a remote self-hosted service, or a remote third party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Client (see [@!RFC6749]) towards the Credential Issuer.

 Verifier